castorini/anserini/docs/regressions/regressions-msmarco-v1-passage.bge-base-en-v1.5.hnsw.cached.md

 | **R@1000**                                                                                                   | **BGE-base-en-v1.5**|
 | [MS MARCO Passage: Dev](https://github.com/microsoft/MSMARCO-Passage-Ranking)                                | 0.981     |

+The above figures are from running brute-force search with cached queries on non-quantized **flat** indexes.
+With cached queries on non-quantized HNSW indexes, observed results are likely to differ; scores may be lower by up to 0.01, sometimes more.
-Note that due to the non-deterministic nature of HNSW indexing, results may differ slightly between each experimental run.
+Note that HNSW indexing is non-deterministic (i.e., results may differ slightly between trials).
-Nevertheless, scores are generally within 0.005 of the reference values recorded in [our YAML configuration file](../../src/main/resources/regression/msmarco-v1-passage.bge-base-en-v1.5.hnsw.cached.yaml).

 ## Reproduction Log[*](../../docs/reproducibility.md)